GrabCAD/cloud_archiver/README.md

 ## CloudArchiver
-Downloads files, uses RubyZip gem to zip them together and uploads zipped file to a given upload location.
+Downloads files, creates an archive and uploads archive to a given upload location.

+Uses [Fog](https://github.com/fog/fog) for downloading and uploading files and [RubyZip](https://github.com/rubyzip/rubyzip) to zip files.

 Currently tested only with AWS.

 ## Usage

     # Create a new instance
     cloud_archiver = CloudArchiver.new({
         provider: 'AWS',
         aws_access_key_id: 	'YOUR_AWS_ACCESS_KEY_ID',